 One of the major areas MHM is approached about is excess and shortfalls.

-As at May 2015, empirical evidence indicated 26% of all claims to private medical insurance companies are subject to an excess/shortfall.
-This is not to imply the insurance companies are only to blame.
+In July 2021, empirical evidence indicated 26% of all claims to private medical insurance companies are subject to an excess/shortfall.
+This is not to imply the insurance companies are to blame.

 The reality is that patients have reduced the costs of their premiums over the last few years by agreeing to a higher excess.

-But the knock-on effect of this has been an increase in excess deductions made.
+But the knock-on effect of this has been an increase in excess deductions.

 So what can the private consultant surgeon do about it?

-The number one rule in tacking the thorny issue of excess deductions is to identify when they happen.
-This is actually very easy.
-The remittance from the insurance company WILL confirm when an excess or shortfall deduction has been made.
+The number one rule in tacking the issue of excess deductions is to identify when they happen.
+This is actually easy.
+The remittance from the insurance company WILL confirm when an excess has been made.
 It most likely will also state their insured (the patient) has been notified.

 But under no circumstances should the problem be left at that.